 What sort of positive input do you reliably get?
 What are individuals saying about you at work?
 Use them more effectively.

-If you’ve couple of years’ experience in your resume, then you’ve some personal working environment examples of success as well.
+If you’re a couple of years’ experience in your resume, then you’ve some personal working environment examples of success as well.

-Furthermore, you can use them as proof to tell the person in charge how you can drive extraordinary incentive for their business.
-Additionally, support your answer with statistics, figures, or percentages as they not only sound noteworthy, yet in addition tell precisely how much the organization profited by your work.
+Furthermore, you can use them as proof to tell the person in charge of how you can drive extraordinary incentives for their business.
+Additionally, support your answer with statistics, figures, or percentages as they not only sound noteworthy, yet also tell precisely how much the organization profited by your work.

 The more you practice your answer, the more natural it will appear, and the less bothered you’ll be at the point when this question comes up.
 Time yourself to ensure it’s no longer than 30 or 60 seconds, and ask your family or friends to perceive what they think.